Low Season Diving in Phuket

 Dont let the forecasts fool you

 Firstly don’t always believe the online weather forecast’s.
-With the high humidity, we have year round here in Phuket, a lot of the online weather sites & App’s will simply predict thunderstorms & rain 365 days of the year.
+With the high humidity, we have year round in Phuket.
+A lot of the online weather sites & App’s will simply predict thunderstorms & rain 365 days of the year.
 They are happy to get this correct maybe 40% of the time…..

-We actually still have some very nice sunny days during the monsoonal season, and the diving can still be really good.
-Plus the beaches are less crowded and airfares & accommodation much cheaper, it’s sounding like a win-win all round!
+We actually still have some very nice sunny days during the monsoonal season.
+The diving can still be really good.
+Also the beaches are less crowded and airfares & accommodation much cheaper.
+Its sounding like a win-win all round!

 If you are looking for a local forecast site/app we generally recommend looking at the site called Windguru.
 This forecast site also included’s a marine weather forecast including wind/waves etc. We have written a helpful ‘blog’ to help understand wind guru and the forecasts, you may find the following links helpful.